-Filing an extension moves the due date of your return from April 15 to October 15.
+Filing an extension changes the due date to file your tax return; it moves from April 15 to October 15.

-Extensions are automatically granted by IRS; you do not need a compelling reason to file an extension.
+Extensions are automatically granted by IRS; you do not need a reason to file an extension.

 Does an extension increase my chance of audit?